 You can now merge in all of the upstream changes into your theme.
 You could use a three way merge tool to merge all changes into your live site directory, but the beauty of everything using git now is that you can use it to manage the process entirely.
 Identify the git tag that has the tested changes in it that you want to use.
 The reason for doing this is to ensure that you don’t get any developmental/experimental changes in your live theme.
 Let’s assume in the following examples, that we want to grab the 2.4.0 release of the Dawn theme.
 From the git directory that tracks your live theme, execute the following command:

 Note that this requires that you have your upstream repository set to your fork of the Dawn theme.
-Also, if your live theme git repository was not created from this repository, you may need to use the following command instead:

 Now, you’ll need to use your configured merge tool to actually bring the new changes into your live theme.